scionproto/scion/doc/control-plane.rst

 All remote path-segment lookups by the control service are cached.

-On SCION end-hosts, a :doc:`SCION daemon <manuals/daemon>` is usually employed to do the path-lookup on behalf of applications.
+On SCION end hosts, a :doc:`SCION daemon <manuals/daemon>` is usually employed to do the path-lookup on behalf of applications.
 This SCION daemon also caches path-segment lookup results.

 .. table:: Control services responsible for different types of path segments